Humboldt-Penguin/Albedo-Hurricane-Research/README.md

 Email: [z.kamal2021@gmail.com](mailto:z.kamal2021@gmail.com) or [zain.kamal@rutgers.edu](mailto:zain.kamal@rutgers.edu)

-Special thanks to Andrew Gerrard from NJIT for his guidance through some of the rougher parts of my research.
+Special thanks to Andrew Gerrard from NJIT for his guidance through the beginning of this project and help in obtaining BBSO data.

 # Albedo/Hurricane Research